A double-dimensional approach to formal category theory: Kan extensions

 The following result was used in the proof of \corref{left Kan extensions with unital sources}. \begin{proposition} Assume that the nullary cell $\eta$ in the composites below defines $l$ as the left Kan extension of $d$ along $(J_1, \dotsc, J_n)$ and let $\map fB{A_n}$ be a morphism whose conjoint exists.
 The composite on the left defines $l \of f$ as the left Kan extension of $d$ along $(J_1, \dotsc, J_n, f^*)$.

 If the restriction $J_n(\id, f)$ exists as well then the composite on the right defines $l \of f$ as the left Kan extension of $d$ along $\bigpars{J_1, \dotsc, J_n(\id, f)}$. \end{proposition} \begin{proof} The composite on the left above can be rewritten as $\eta \hc (l \of \cart)$ by the axioms for horizontal composition (\lemref{horizontal composition}).
-Since both $\eta$ and $l \of \cart$ define left Kan extensions, the first by assumption and the latter by the previous proposition, so does their composite by the horizontal pasting lemma.
+Since both $\eta$ and $l \of \cart$ define left Kan extensions, the first by assumption and the latter by \propref{restriction as left Kan extension}, so does their composite by the horizontal pasting lemma.

 For the second assertion assume that the restriction $J_n(\id, f)$ exists and is defined by the cartesian cell in the composite above.
 By \lemref{restrictions and composites} we know that $J_n(\id, f)$ forms the horizontal composite of $J_n$ and $f^*$, whose defining cocartesian cell $\cell\eps{(J_n, f^*)}{J_n(\id, f)}$ is the unique factorisation of the composite $\id_{J_n} \hc \cart$, in the composite on the left, through the cartesian cell defining $J_n(\id, f)$, in the composite on the right.
 We conclude that the composite on the left factors through that on the right as the path of cells $(\id_{J_1}, \dotsc, \id_{J_{n'}}, \eps)$.
 Since $\eps$ is cocartesian it follows from the vertical pasting lemma that either composite defines $l \of f$ as a left Kan extension if the other does, from which the proof follows. \end{proof}